jordanwdunne/creditCardChecker/README.md

 ## How the Algorithm Works

- Credit card and debit card numbers are checked with [Luhn's](https://en.wikipedia.org/wiki/Hans_Peter_Luhn) Algorithm.
-Luhn's Algorithm is a checksum formula used to catch simple transcription errors in card numbers when they're entered.
+ Credit card and debit card numbers are checked with [Luhn's](https://en.wikipedia.org/wiki/Hans_Peter_Luhn) Algorithm, a checksum formula used to catch simple transcription errors in card numbers when they're entered.
 It's not perfect; if too many digits are changed, or switched, then it may incorrectly verify a number as correct.

  The algorithm relies on doubling every even digit in the number, adding the individual results together (so 6 * 2 = 12, and 1+2 = 3), adding all of those results, and then comparing the mod of that sum with the check digit.
 In the case of a credit card number, that check digit is the last number in the credit card number.